caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

     * Constant may be propagated
     * Precision can be tuned (bitwidth analysis)
     * Arithmetic components can be optimized
-    * Arithmetic operations often appeat in groups
+    * Arithmetic operations often appear in groups
     * A literal/sequential implementation may not make the best of the potential available
     * A different number representation can be game-changer